How is property divided in divorce?

 • You want to understand how asset division might work before initiating legal proceedings

-If property division matters are not handled carefully, several consequences can arise.
-Disputes over valuation, overlooked assets, or unclear agreements can lead to court orders that take years to resolve and may cost significantly more than negotiated settlements.
+Where property division matters are not resolved clearly, a range of consequences can arise.
+Disputes over valuation, overlooked assets, or unclear agreements are matters that people sometimes encounter, and the way they are resolved depends on the circumstances.
 In some cases, people discover hidden assets after finalising an agreement, which can complicate matters further.

 What to consider